Shlok2/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions to ace the coding interview!
+This is set of daily coding questions which I use to mantain consistency.